 Men’s dress shoes are often considerably less comfortable than casual or athletic shoes.
 While they rarely provide all-day walking support, there are several ways to make them substantially more comfortable.
 First, let’s look at what makes them uncomfortable to begin with.

-- Low-Profile Insoles - The comfort delivered by arch supports is substantial.
+Low-Profile Insoles - The comfort delivered by arch supports is substantial.
 By spreading weight over a larger portion of the foot, supportive insoles provide comfort, even if there is minimal room for cushioning.
-Our new Stride Short insoles are perfect for your dress shoes.
-2/3 in length, they end just behind the ball of your feet, ensuring they fit in low-profile men's shoes.
-But they still have the medical-grade arch support necessary to provide structure and comfort for your feet.
+Look for a pair of short insoles.
+Just 2/3 in length, they end behind the ball of your feet, ensuring they fit in low-profile men's shoes.

-- Leather Conditioners - Most dress shoes are highly polished.
+Leather Conditioners - Most dress shoes are highly polished.
 Using a conditioner rather than a polish will soften the leather, allowing it to conform better to your feet.
 Do not confuse conditioners with cleaners like Saddle Soap.
 Most conditioners have some oil or grease in them and may darken some leathers.
 Allen Edmonds leather conditioner is a good choice.
 A more robust option is Tana Dubbin.
-I used the Tana product extensively when I made custom shoes.
 For suede and nubuck leathers, use only conditioners designed for that type of leather.

-- Socks - Changing the environment immediately surrounding your feet can make a big difference for foot comfort.
+Socks - Changing the environment immediately surrounding your feet can make a big difference for foot comfort.
 We are big fans of merino wool socks.
 They are comfortable in all kinds of weather, keep your feet amazingly dry, and do not stink.
 They are available in thinly woven designs if you don’t have extra room in your shoes.
-Smartwool has a great collection of dress socks in itch-free merino wool.
-Check them out.
+Smartwool has a great collection.

 Purchasing Comfortable Men’s Dress Shoes